Bira/octopus-carnival/_drafts/wir-mm3-4e-weaver.md

 Their plan has two parts.
 The first is to restore and repair as many weaver ruins as possible.
-Within each one is a planar portal that links all active ruins into a single network, and a mystical furnace that the life force of mortals and the enchantments that power magic items.
+Within each one is a planar portal that links all active ruins into a single network, and a mystical furnace that burns the life force of mortals and the enchantments that power magic items.
 By feeding these furnaces, weavers gather power for the series of rituals that will finally accomplish their goal.